OR WAIT null SECS

 • ARMADA™ – Adaptable, Resilient Multiprocessing Architecture for Data Analytics – enables companies to process, manage and analyze vast volumes of data on an intuitive centralized platform.
 Commercial teams can leverage robust, scalable processing power and gain maximum visibility into all their data operations.
 ARMADA can also deploy advanced analytics techniques like machine learning to uncover insights that can drive meaningful commercial gains.

-4. In general, biopharma is moving toward cloud-based offerings as its preferred platform.
-Do you find any resistance, anymore, to cloud-based services?
+to cloud-based services?
 And, having said that, are there preferred platforms for cloud-based computing services, or is it a commodity?

 The cloud is ubiquitous today, and the industry eagerly welcomes cloud-based technology solutions.
 That said, companies sometimes prefer to house their data on-premises for security or compliance reasons.
 However, with major players like Microsoft and Amazon all-in on the cloud, security concerns are less pronounced than they were in the early days of the cloud.